UW-Hydro/VIC_sample_data/docs/FindleyLake.md

         - 1-hour time step
         - From Livneh et al. (2015)
         - Disaggregated to hourly via MetSim (Bennett et al., 2018) v2.0.0 using "mix" precipitation option and parameters from Bohn et al. (2018)

+- `image/FindleyLake/state/` - initial and final state files
+    - `state.FindleyLake.19740101_00000.nc`
+        - Final state file from a 5-year simulation starting from a default initial state
+        - This can be used as the initial (spun-up) state file for a simulation

 ### Classic Driver